RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-DDIM-and-natural-euler.md

 ---
 layout: distill
 title: "Curved × Curved = Straight: DDIM is Straight RF"
 description: The discretized inference scheme of DDIM corresponds to a curved Euler method on curved trajectories, and is equivalent to the vanilla Euler method applied to straight rectified flow.
-But the later is simpler...
+But the latter is simpler...
 tags: tutorial
 giscus_comments: true
 date: 2024-12-10 11:00:00